LCoul/MDELinux/README.md

 ```
 Press enter.
 Then answer "yes" and provide your password when prompted.

-#### 2. Update the server
+### 2. Update the server
 sudo yum update && sudo yum upgrade
-#### 3. Create a user
+### 3. Create a user
 The user will be added the user to the 'wheel' group, so the user can manage the server.<br>
 This step is not really needed.
 But this is to avoid login onto the server as root.
 You can do this will multiple lines of commands or a single line of command.
-1. Create a user with a series of commands
+#### Create a user with a series of commands
-* Switch to the root user.
+Switch to the root user.
 ```bash
 sudo -i
 ```
-* Create the user and set the user's home directory with '-m'
+Create the user and set the user's home directory with '-m'
 ```bash
 adduser -m bob
 ```
-* Configure the user's password
+Configure the user's password
 ```bash
 passwd bob
 ```
-* Add the user to the 'wheel' (sudo) group
+Add the user to the 'wheel' (sudo) group
 ```bash
 usermod -aG wheel bob
 ```
-* Verify the user belongs to the 'wheel' group
+Verify the user belongs to the 'wheel' group
 ```bash
 id bob
 ```
-* Login as the new user
+Login as the new user
 ```bash
 su - bob
 ```
-* View the user's working directory
+View the user's working directory
 ```bash
 pwd
 ```
 or

-2. Create a user with a single line
+#### Create a user with a single line
 ```bash
 sudo useradd -m bob && sudo passwd bob && usermod -aG wheel bob
 ```
-Now, you can connect to your Linux device using the new user's (bob) credentials with the following line for example:
+Now, you can connect to your Linux device using the new user's (bob) credentials:
 ```bash
 ssh bob@<ip_address>
 ```
-Certificate-based authentication is also an option: Example of a Windows device with PowerShell
+Certificate-based authentication is also an option: Example of a Windows device with PowerShell<br>
 On your local device (Windows), do the following from a PowerShell session:
-Generate a private/public key pair and provide the name LocalHostKey for example when prompted and do not provide any password (two files will be created, one for the private key (LocalHostKey) and one for the public key(LocalHostKey.pub)).
+Generate a private/public key pair and provide the name LocalHostKey for example when prompted and do not provide any password (two files will be created, one for the private key 'LocalHostKey' and one for the public key 'LocalHostKey.pub').
 ```PowerShell
 ssh-keygen -t rsa -C "LocalHost" -f LocalHostKey
 ```